carlbordum/onion.bingo/README.rst

 You can play the game at https://onion.bingo.pyjam.as/. ``.bingo`` is a real TLD and ``onion.bingo`` is available, but it is hella expensive.
 Enjoy!

+This game was pair programmed with my friend Asbjørn Olling :-)

 Contributing
 ------------